CNVT 1000 - Computer Repair A+ Hardware

 (3 Credits)

 This course provides an introduction to the concepts and procedures in Data Analytics.
 The course introduces students to the underlying skills required in the collection, manipulation, and analysis of data needed to begin the process of reporting and creating visualizations used in Data Analytics.
 An overview of data collection, cleansing, and manipulation of data for analysis and reporting are introduced and reviewed.
-Emphasis is placed on the tools used for statistical analysis and visualization such as: Excel, SQL (Structured Query Language), and Tableau.
+Emphasis is placed on the tools used for statistical analysis and visualization such as: Excel, PowerBI, and Tableau.

 Lecture: 2 hours, Lab: 2 hours